-ORDERING INFORMATION: Please specify system For fast delivery send casher's check, money order or direct bank transfers.
-Personal and company checks allow 2 weeks to clear Charges for COD are \$3.00.
+ORDERING INFORMATION: Please specify system.
+For fast delivery send cashier's check, money order or direct bank transfers.
+Personal and company checks allow 2 weeks to clear.
+Charges for COD are \$3.00.
 School Purchase Orders welcome.
 In CONTINENTAL USA, include \$3.00 shipping per software order.
-Include 4% shipping on all Hardware orders, minimum \$4.00.
-Mastercard & Visa please include card # and expiration date.
-Wiresidents please add 5% sales tax.
+CONTINENTIAL USA, Include S3.
+US shipping per software order.
+Include 4% shipping on all Hardware orders, minimum S4.00.
+Mastercard & Visa please include card # and expiration date, WI residents please add 5% sales tax.
 HI, AK, FPO, APO, Canadian orders - add 5% shipping, minimum \$5.00.
-All doods are new and include factory warranty.
-Due to our low prices, all sales are final, All defective returns must have a return authorization number.
+All other foreign orders, please add 15% shipping, minimum \$1.0.0.
+All goods are new and include factory warraph.
+Due to our low prices all are new and include factory warranty.
+Due to our low prices, all sales are final.
+All defective returns must have a return authorization number.
 Please call 414-351-2007 to obtain an RA# or your return will NOT be accepted for replacement or repair.
-Prices and availability are subject to change without notice.
+Prices and availability are subject to change without notice